Emerson E. Ea,

 BSN, 1992, University of St La Salle-Bacolod, Philippines

-Dr. Emerson Ea is a Clinical Assistant Professor at New York University College of Nursing.
-He is a Board Certified Adult Nurse Practitioner by the American Nurses Credentialing Center and as a Medical-Surgical and Emergency Room Nurse.
+Dr. Emerson Ea is Clinical Associate Professor and Director of Undergraduate Program at New York University College of Nursing.
+He is certified in nursing education.
 Dr. Ea obtained his Bachelor of Science in Nursing from University of St. La Salle, Bacolod City, Philippines, Master’s of Science specializing in Adult Health from Long Island University, Brooklyn Campus, and his Doctor of Nursing Practice from Case Western Reserve University.
-He is currently the Principal Investigator of a community-based project that explores cardiovascular health among Filipino Registered Nurses and Domestic Home Care Workers in New York.
+He is currently a PhD candidate at Duquesne University School of Nursing.

 Honors and Awards

 2014 American Academy of Nursing Jonas Policy Fellow

 2011 Distinguished Faculty Award, Undergraduate Student Nurses Association, New York University College of Nursing

 2010 Selected Participant, QSEN Consortium Institute, American Association of Colleges of Nursing (AACN)

 2008 Grant Participant and Scholarship Recipient, Certificate in Distance Education Program (CDEP), Thomas Edison State College

 2007 Selected as one of the 25 Nurse Scientist Researcher Mentee, National Council of Ethnic Minority Nurses Associations (NCEMNA)